kernel::process

 fn binary_version(&self) -> Option<BinaryVersion>

-Returns the version number of the binary in this process, as specified in a TBF Program Header; if the binary has no version assigned, return None
+Returns the version number of the binary in this process, as specified in a TBF Program Header.
+If the binary has no version assigned this returns None.

 fn get_restart_count(&self) -> usize